wealdtech/wealdtech/wealdtech-contacts/README.md

 Contacts manages contact information.
 Contacts consist of the contacts themselves and the relationships between them.

 A Contact is the canonical information for a person, place or service.
-It details all available methods by which they can be reached, from names to 'phone numbers,
+It details all available methods by which they can be reached, from names to 'phone numbers to physical addresses, and the spheres to which the methods relate (personal/professional).

 ##Contacts